| |

 for heat exchangers that will last for the life of the condenser (with a 40-year warranty against failure under proper conditions) and eliminate the need for a corrosion allowance.

 In petroleum exploration and production, titanium tubings light weight and flexibility make it an excellent material for deep sea production risers.
-In addition, titanium's immunity to attack by sea water makes it the preferred material for the armor of cables used in marine environments.
-These are usually made using beta alloy
+In addition, titanium's immunity to attack by sea water makes it the preferred material for the armor of cables and

 titanium wire.